 Context: There are 4 primary types of Analytics

-1. Descriptive Analytics (What does my data tell me has happened/is happening?)
+- Descriptive Analytics (What does my data tell me has happened/is happening?)

 Much like it sounds, descriptive analytics provide one with a description of one’s data, often within a specific period of time, or broken down by product/region/etc. This type of analytics is generally the easiest to accumulate, clean, and visualize.
-An example would be a visualization of sales revenue by products in a given month.
+An example would be a visualization of sales revenue by products in a given month. - Diagnostic Analytics (Why does my data say that it happened/is happening?)

 Diagnostic analytics combine several KPIs (Key Performance Indicators) for the sake of illuminating why a particular event occurred or is occurring.
 Why are our sales down?
-Without diagnostic analytics, an assumption may be made that sales are down because our sales teams are not performing, but a dashboard including diagnostic analytics would be able to inform us, for instance, that customers have not converted from our trial plan to “paying customers” because of the high number of incidents and latencies they are experiencing.
+Without diagnostic analytics, an assumption may be made that sales are down because our sales teams are not performing, but a dashboard including diagnostic analytics would be able to inform us, for instance, that customers have not converted from our trial plan to “paying customers” because of the high number of incidents and latencies they are experiencing. - Predictive Analytics (What does my data tell me is likely to happen in the future?)

 Predictive analytics combine KPIs to give us predictions of what may happen in the future.
-For example, based on a high number of incidents and latencies, leading to a reduction in usage from high-paying customers, one can predict the likelihood that those customers will churn.
+For example, based on a high number of incidents and latencies, leading to a reduction in usage from high-paying customers, one can predict the likelihood that those customers will churn. - Prescriptive Analytics (What do my data and my pre-defined rules tell me I should do next?)

 Prescriptive analytics prescribe actions based on one’s data.
 To continue in the sales analogy, which customers should we proactively reach out to-based on their likelihood to churn?
 If we have hundreds, or even thousands, of customers who are highly likely to churn, which should we prioritize?
 Should we offer them a temporary pricing discount due to the latencies they have experienced?
 Prescriptive analytics allows for computational factors that a single person could never take into account, and certainly not at scale.